-- Control Surface (essential) available in a range of frame sizes. - Nova73 (essential) fitted with plug-in Router, DSP and IO Modules. - Remote IO (optional) providing further IO breakouts.
+- Nova73 (essential) fitted with plug-in Router, DSP and IO Modules. - Remote IO (optional) providing further IO breakouts.
 Options include DALLIS, Compact IO and "Virtual Devices" such as Lawo's A line.

 Each Remote IO device connects to the Nova73 via either MADI or RAVENNA.
 Note that not all devices support both connection types.
-These interconnects carry audio + control, thereby providing remote adjustment of IO parameters from the console.
+These interconnects carry audio + control, thereby providing remote adjustment of IO parameters from the Nova73.
 To interface third-party IO devices, you can configure MADI, RAVENNA/AES67 or DANTE Tie-Lines.
 In this instance the connection to the Nova73 carries audio only.